Gardens currently closed: Surrealist Garden

 Investing in the future

-The new Visitor Centre will enable the processing of paid entry into the gardens and help manage the volume of visitors the gardens attract during the peak summer months.
+The new Gallagher Visitor Centre enable the processing of paid entry into the gardens and help manage the volume of visitors the gardens attract during the peak summer months.
 This revenue will be reinvested in the gardens, ensuring continued enhancements and enriching visitor experiences.
-For more information about new paid entry fee and who is applies to, please visit our ticket information page.
+For more information about paid entry fee and who is applies to, please visit our ticket information page.

 Benefits of the new development